SoroushJamali/educational-Scale-Harmony-Chords-Game/README.md

 - ![Screenshot](screenshots/drag.png)

+## CHALLENGES

+- During the implementation, we had many challenges, but for sure, one of the major ones is "Thread Separation for Sounds and the Game".
+It was a bit tricky to make new threads in order to make sounds play without disrupting the game.
+Since there should be a wait time before each note, we could not come up with a solution that does not freeze the game for some time.
+Then we have decided to make use of Java Threads and implemented a second class that extends Thread.
+So in that sound thread, we could easily use the delay() function without freezing the actual game.
+However, since we lack knowledge about avoiding this issue, it was a complex and stressful stage.

+- Erasing the blocks after shooting since they were not actual objects that could simply be removed.

+- Coping with latency, definitelly.

+- Sync of sounds and animations, sometimes they would crash.

 ## INSTALL

 To install the game, you must download the “.rar” file first. then in the file “imagetest.pde” you must change three addresses in your PC: